Nonye2K3/chia/Beginners-Guide.md

 - Click create plot to start process

 **When a plot is created.
 There are 2 directories.
 Temp storage and then permanent file.**
-The plot will be created in the temp storage folder- lots of them labled .tmp- over 100 files will be created all labled.tmp-.
-The temp storage will grow to use a minimum to be created 340 gigs per created plot.
+The plot will be created in the temp storage folder- lots of them labled .tmp- over 100 files will be created all labled.tmp-. (example  agjpgoeporig.tmp file).
+The temp storage will grow to approx size 340 gigs per created plot.
 Once the plot is created, software creates (1) file with 101 gigs with a name and end will say .plot (example agljglhjaw[jufpoierh[wjrgpoeiwh.plot )- the software will transfer it to the permanent file and its size will be 101 gigs.
 This is what will be farmed to earn chia coins.
+Chia software then erases all the temporary files and starts over for next plot.

 **Plotting time**

-On for a basic computer like mine- it takes about 10 hours to create 1 plot of 101 gigs.
+On for a basic computer  it takes about 10 hours to create 1 plot of 101 gigs.
+Newer computers create plots much faster.

-Once plotting start it will show on the Plot page in an area called “Local Harvester Plots”
+Once plotting start it will show on the **Plot Tab** page in an area called “Local Harvester Plots”

-Under status—there are 3 dots – click on logs to see the status of that plot.
+ As it creates the plots -- on the right side **Under Status column—**there are 3 dots – click on logs to see the status of that plot.
 Look below on this sheet and it explains the steps the plotting process got thru to be created.

+Notes-
+If using a Mac -- the suggestion is to use an Added SSD or NVME storage to create plots and not the primary hard drive.
+The Chia software is evolving-- if for some reason a plot has to be deleted-- under status it does allow to delete the plot.
+It may stop all the plotting and software to restart and all new plots created.
+That component is evolving with revisions

 **Word definitions**